Skip to content

 3. Audit Store

-A simplified store that leverages libSQL with OpenTelemetry's integrity verification:
+A store that leverages libSQL with hash chaining for integrity verification:

 class AuditStore: